Greek shares lead European shares higher after ECB boost

 * European shares enjoy best week since 2011

-* Cyclical stocks such as carmakers among top gainers (Adds detail, quote)
+* Cyclical stocks such as carmakers among top gainers (Recasts, adds quote, detail)

 By Alistair Smout